Negarngr/finantional_caculater/README.md

 ```

 Keeping the finance functions separate from the menu means they can be
-reused as-is in a different interface  without
+reused as-is in a different interface (e.g. a Streamlit app) without
 touching the calculation logic.

 ## Requirements